mainul-hira/strativ-python-assignment/README.md

 ## Features

+- **JWT Authentication**: Secure user registration, login, and token-based authentication
 - **Top 10 Districts**: Get the coolest and cleanest districts in Bangladesh based on 7-day average temperature and PM2.5 levels
+- **District List**: Get all districts with their coordinates for easy reference
 - **Travel Recommendations**: Compare your current location with a destination district to get personalized travel advice
 - **Real-time Data**: Weather forecasts and air quality data updated periodically from Open-Meteo API
 - **Fast Response**: Optimized for sub-500ms response times with database caching